alexgo-io/alexlab-doc/docs/product-features/farming/how-to.md

 Now that you have your tokens staked on a farm, you rewards are growing 🌱.
 Be patient 🧘 and when the time comes, check out the following guide on how to harvest your rewards.

-## :tractor: Harvesting your farming rewards
+## :tractor: Harvesting Your Farming Rewards

 Farming will earn you rewards over time.